cloud-gov/pages-redirects/README.md

 into the [`nginx.conf.njk`](/templates/nginx.conf.njk) template in [`templates/`](/templates).
 The resulting `nginx.conf` files (one for testing in [Docker](#local-docker) and one for the production site) are written to the `out/` directory.
+The build script also produces a CloudFoundry manifest file at `out/manifest-prod.yml` for deploying this app to cloud.gov.

 ## Testing